EQUIPMENT AND INKS

 WHAT IS SUBLIMATION PRINTING?

-Dye sublimation printing is always done on a polyester, polymer, or polymer coated item.
+Dye sublimation printing is normally done on a polyester or polyester coated item although some other polymers will accept sublimation.
 At high temperatures, the solid dye converts into a gas without ever becoming a liquid.
 The same high temperature opens the pores of the polymer and allows the gas to enter.
 When the temperature drops, the pores close and the gas reverts to a solid state.
 It has now become a part of the polymer.
 For this reason true dye sublimation cannot be done on natural materials such as 100% cotton.
 Natural fibres and non-coated materials have no "pores" to open.

 WHAT CAN BE SUBLIMATION PRINTED?